SylviaOne/Repo-hub/README.md

-## What did the beaver say to the tree?
-It's been nice gnawing you.
+## Why did Mozart kill all his chickens?
+## Because when he asked them who the best composer was, they'd all say "Bach bach bach!"